澳門特別行政區政府

 With the dedicated contribution payment advice, contributions can be paid through the following channels and the payment must be made in patacas:

-1. Can log in to the following electronic channels to pay through the "Macao One Account":
+1. Can log in to the following electronic channels to make the payment through the “Macao One Account”:

-1. "Macao One Account" mobile app; or
+1. "Macao One Account" mobile app or online platform (https://www.mo.gov.mo/home)

 2. Electronic channels and counters of designated banks (payment methods);